 Vaping in South Africa is thriving.
 The market is growing and travellers can expect plain sailing when visiting this beautiful corner of the world.
 For now.

 Those that are planning on visiting South Africa in the future, be warned, as the health authorities are gunning for e-cigarettes.
+Vaping across the globe can be very tricky.
 Like the FDA, they want to put e-cigarettes in the same category as tobacco products.
 While there are no international e-cigarette laws you need to concern yourself with as of 2017, things may change in the future, given the current flow of conversation.
 Keep an eye of vaping laws in South Africa if you are travelling there soon.